skotchvail/Love-Potion-Camp/README.md

 Processing has a frame buffer.
 We can read the pixels from that frame buffer and then send them to the LED "Total Control" code.

+===== Libraries =====

+The libraries should go in your "sketchbook" folder.
+The path can be found in Processing preferences.
+My path looks like this:
+/Volumes/Data/skotchvail/Documents/Processing

+Get the libraries from https://www.box.com/s/a351863d10c9046a2ac1.
+Ask Skotch for permission if needed.

+===== Adding Sketches =====
+See the document ImportingSketches.rtf for info on how to add Sketches to the system.